TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/provisioning-job-diagnosis.md

 <properties
-    pageTitle="analysis of provisioning job for active issues and other recommendations" description="analysis of provisioning job for active issues and other recommendations" infoBubbleText="analysis of provisioning job for active issues and other recommendations" service="microsoft.activedirectory"
+    pageTitle="Analysis of provisioning job for active issues and other recommendations." description="Analysis of provisioning job for active issues and other recommendations." infoBubbleText="Analysis of provisioning job for active issues and other recommendations." service="microsoft.activedirectory"
     resource=""
     authors="arvinh"